Paper Moon Blu-ray Movie

 Paper Moon Blu-ray Movie, Overall Score and Recommendation 4.0 of 5

 Peter Bogdanovich's Paper Moon is a fabulous period piece that sees rural America very much like the films of John Ford and Howard Hawks did.
-Its script is excellent and the entire cast is fantastic, but the film belongs to the young Tatum O'Neal, who remains the youngest person ever to win a competitive Academy Award.
+Its script is excellent, and the entire cast that was gathered for it is fantastic, but the film belongs to the charming Tatum O'Neal, who remains the youngest person ever to win a competitive Academy Award.
 Eureka Entertainment's technical presentation of Paper Moon is good.
-The Blu-ray also comes with some informative archival interviews with the American director and the late cinematographer László Kovács.
+The Blu-ray also comes with some informative archival interviews with Bogdanovich and the late cinematographer László Kovács.
 RECOMMENDED.